yienyoong/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-`command`: Words enclosed in a grey box are input into Vax@NUS.
+`command`: Words enclosed in a grey box are words used in Vax@NUS’s commands.

 </div>